zarina-n/weather-app/README.md

 # weather-widget

 ## Summary
-This project I bult while studying advanced JavaScript
+This project I built while studying advanced JavaScript

 This weather widget whows the weather by your geolocation or by search